deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 I don't expect the GNOME Foundation board to treat the recommendations above as prescriptive.
 I'm not even sure they'll read this document.
 But every one of these recommendations is available à la carte, and I hope they are useful both individually and in terms of their interdependencies.
 I also hope they are useful to the community when future Foundation members become board members and when the membership becomes increasingly involved in Foundation operations.

 In spite of the weird lack of communication during the first two weeks of August, I will reiterate my opinion that, as of August 2025, the Foundation is the strongest it's been in a decade.
 It has gotten stronger every month.
 We balanced the budget.
 We corrected the treasury function of the organization.
-The Foundation is learning to cut costs and control spending.
+The board is learning to cut costs and control spending.
 Most of the board's acting directors now want what's best for GNOME.
 The Foundation is well on its way to fulfilling its mission.

 GNOME Foundation 2.0 will happen whether it relies on my advice or not.
 It has to happen.
 GNOME Foundation 1.0 was completely unsustainable.
 I do believe the GNOME Foundation is changing for the better.
 That change isn't easy.
 There will be growing pains along the way.

 The Foundation's [bylaws](https://gitlab.gnome.org/Infrastructure/foundation-web/-/raw/1312bc359e661de6c114a34bd3c77434032a9d38/foundation.gnome.org/about/bylaws.pdf) saddle Allan with the Acting Executive Director role, just as Robert McQueen [was Acting Executive Director](https://gitlab.gnome.org/Infrastructure/foundation-web/-/blob/b2631b950cc6126262cf9659d6527c3d8f364e2a/foundation.gnome.org/about/bylaws.html#L883) for the vast majority of the preceding 5 years while he was President.
+Allan's vision for the Foundation isn't the same as my vision, and that's fine.
+The important thing is that the people at the helm love GNOME and are willing to put their egos aside to ensure the Foundation is a success.
+In my 25-year career, I don't think I've ever seen the kind of commitment that Allan has to GNOME.
+The Foundation is in good hands.

 There's a mountain of work to do and the new board is taking it in stride under Allan's leadership, but they could use your help.
 If you are a GNOME Foundation member and you want to volunteer, ask the board how you can be of service.

 GNOME Foundation 2.0 is around the corner and there's never been a better time to get involved. ❤️